Fixed Parameter Tractable Linearizability Monitoring: Sub-cubic time stack reachability

 The transitive closure of $M$ can be defined as:

 where

 Notice that $M^+$ is exactly the resultant recognition table of \algoref{stack-lin}.
-The construction of $M$ is not more expensive than $O((n2^k)^2)$.
-We denote here $L_\stackDS(n)$ and $T_\stackDS(n)$ as the time complexity of linearizability monitoring for stack histories and transitive closure respectively given input history size $n$.
+The construction of $M$ is not more expensive than $O(|\fgnodes{\hist}|^2)$.
+We denote here $\streach{N, k}$ and $\transclo{N, k}$ as the time complexity of \stackDS reachability and transitive closure respectively for a given frontier graph of $N$ vertices and $k$ processes.
 Since the reduction involves the construction of $M$, we have the following:

-\begin{lemma}\lemlabel{l-t-reduce} $L_\stackDS(n)\leq T_\stackDS(n2^k) + O((n2^k)^2)$. \end{lemma}
+\begin{lemma}\lemlabel{l-t-reduce} $\streach{N, k} = \transclo{N, k} + O(N^2)$. \end{lemma}

-\myparagraph{Reducing Transitive Closure to Multiplication} Once we see that the instantiation of parameterized grammar with the values of a given stack history returns regular context-free grammar, we can trivially apply Valiant's results on reducing transitive closure to matrix multiplication defined above.
-We denote $MM_\stackDS(N)$ as the time complexity of matrix multiplication given matrix size $N$.
+\myparagraph{Reducing Transitive Closure to Multiplication} Reader may verify that arranging index in increasing ideal size naturally enforces $M$ to be an upper triangular matrix.
+For which, we can trivially apply Valiant's results on reducing transitive closure to matrix multiplication defined above.
+We denote $\matmul{N, k}$ as the time complexity of matrix multiplication given matrix size $N$.

-\begin{lemma}\lemlabel{t-mm-reduce} $T_\stackDS(N) \leq MM_\stackDS(N) \cdot O(\log{N})$. \end{lemma} \begin{proof} See~\cite{Valiant1974}. \end{proof}
+\begin{lemma}\lemlabel{t-mm-reduce} $\transclo{N, k} = \matmul{N, k} \cdot O(\log{N})$. \end{lemma} \begin{proof} See~\cite{Valiant1974}. \end{proof}